-- Regardless of the day or time, all vehicles must be parked in their designated lots.
+- Regardless of the day or time, all student vehicles must be parked in designated student lots.

 - Visitor spaces are reserved 24 hours a day, 7 days a week for business visitors to the College.

-- All Faculty and Staff spaces are reserved 24 hours a day, 7 days a week.
+- Faculty and Staff spaces are reserved 24 hours a day, 7 days a week.

 - Handicapped spaces are reserved for vehicles properly identified with state issued handicapped placards or plates.
-Limited authorization for on campus handicapped parking may be obtained from the Director or Assistant Director of Safety and Security for medical necessity.
+Limited authorization for on campus handicapped parking may be obtained from the Coordinator of Safety and ecurity for medical necessity.
 Temporary parking in handicapped spaces for loading/unloading is prohibited.

 - Vehicles may not park in service lanes or areas blocking sidewalks, drives or in any manner that interferes with the normal operation of the College.